agbld/semantic-search-for-EE5327701/README.md

 # Semantic Searching System for NTUST Big Data Analysis Course (EE5327701)

-This repository contains a system that generates embeddings for e-commerce product descriptions using both the distilled and quantized **EcomBERT** model and the **CKIP BERT** model.
+This repository contains a system that generates embeddings for e-commerce product descriptions using both the distilled and quantized **Semantic model** model and the **CKIP BERT** model.
 It is designed as a demonstration project for the **NTUST Big Data Analysis course (EE5327701)**.

 *Special thanks to William Wu (clw8998), who created the distillation and quantization model for this project.
 It's truly outstanding work!*

 ## Features

-- **Dual Model Support:** Provides options to use either the EcomBERT model or the CKIP BERT model for generating embeddings.
+- **Dual Model Support:** Provides options to use either the Semantic model or the CKIP BERT model for generating embeddings.
-- **Efficient Embedding Generation:** Utilizes a distilled and quantized version of EcomBERT and the optimized CKIP BERT for fast inference and reduced model size.
+- **Efficient Embedding Generation:** Utilizes a distilled and quantized version of Semantic model and the optimized CKIP BERT for fast inference and reduced model size.
 - **Batch Processing:** Handles multiple input sentences in batches, leveraging ONNX quantization for performance.
 - **API Integration:** Offers a RESTful API endpoint for generating embeddings using Flask (handled by the TA).
 - **Multilingual Support:** Capable of handling English and Chinese product descriptions.